-Sara has been employed with Ridgefield Veterinary Hospital since 1999.
+Sara has been employed with Ridgefield Veterinary Center since 1999.
 She started as the receptionist and worked her way up to technician.
 She now works part time on Saturdays where ever she’s needed.
 Sara has 2 cats, JD and Lily; 2 dogs, Bruno (Bullmastiff) and Caine (German Shepard), and many fish in her 150 gallon fish tank.
 Sara loves working with and caring for all the animals that come to the hospital.
 It is her dream to one day own a boarding kennel.

 Joe Bianco, Kennel Manager